Aller au contenu principal

 Between 2005 and 2011 the Belvedere Green Links project saw £1,000,000 spent on restoring Erith southern marsh and Crossness Nature Reserve, including the stable block.
 This was funded by the Homes & Communities Agency (HCA), the European Regional Development Fund (ERDF) and the Greater London Authority (GLA).
 Bexley Borough Council were key stakeholders.

-Cory have applied to create one of Europe's largest Carbon Capture and Storage (CCS) facilities in Belvedere, on 11.7% of the 25.5 hectares of land at Crossness Nature Reserve.
-A campaign group and petition have been set up to oppose the development.
+In the early 2020s, Cory announced plans to create one of Europe's largest Carbon Capture and Storage (CCS) facilities in Belvedere, on a site including 11.7% of the 25.5 hectares of land at Crossness Nature Reserve.
+In December 2023, a campaign group (Save Crossness Nature Reserve) and petition was established to oppose the development.
+The petition generated 2,790 signatures.
+In June 2024, the campaign group sought to raise £8000 to fight the plans.

 Text submitted to CC-BY-SA license.
 Source: Crossness Nature Reserve by Wikipedia (Historical)